fdf6e3/interactivity-with-js/README.md

 Users are able to

-- automatically copy values from Shipping information into Billing Information
+- automatically copy values from Shipping information into Billing Information by click the checkbox ✅
-- or clear the fields by click the checkbox ✅
+- clear the fields If the checkbox is unchecked